lucasschneider/mpl-koha-patch-WE/docs/README.md

 ## Text notification checkbox (by request only)
 This feature adds a checkbox to the patron edit page in Koha to more easily toggle SMS notifications on or off.
 The checkbox moves a patron's email address (if there is one) to the alternate contact section and prepends "T1-" to the primary phone number (which is assumed to be a cell phone number).
 Unchecking the box will reverse these changes.

-Because this checkbox only moves data around on the patron edit form.
-A phone number (and, optionally, an email address) _must_ be entered before using the checkbox.
+Because this checkbox only moves data around on the patron edit form, a phone number (and, optionally, an email address) _must_ be entered before using the checkbox.
 Similarly, checking the box cannot 100% guarantee that the patron's data is properly formatted for receiving text messages.

 __Libraries currently using this feature:__<br>
 * ALM